Install¶

 Warning

-Do not proceed until you have configured your rclone remote[s] or disabled cloud storage in the settings.
+Do not proceed until you have fully configured your rclone remote[s] in rclone config

 Step 5: Saltbox¶

-If you are installing a Feederbox/Mediabox setup [if your reaction to this question is "huh?" then you are not, and should use the saltbox
+If you are installing a Feederbox/Mediabox setup [if your reaction to this question is "huh?" then you are not, and should probably use the saltbox

 install], set up the Feederbox first, then add the feeder mount to the mediabox prior to install.